Sikder Group

 Sikder Group is a family-owned Bangladeshi business conglomerate.
 Zainul Haque Sikder founded the group in the early 1950s, and was its chairman at his death in 2021.
-His sons, Rick Haque Sikder and Ron Haque Sikder, are directors of the Sikder Group.
+His sons, Rick Haque Sikder and Ron Haque Sikder, became directors of the Sikder Group.
+Ron Haque Sikder died on 4 May 2026.

 History

 Sikder Group started as a textile and garment manufacturing company.

-PowerPac Holdings, a sister concern of the Sikder group, got a contract to build a power plant from Power Development Board in August 2011.
+PowerPac Holdings, a sister concern of the Sikder Group, got a contract to build a power plant from the Power Development Board in August 2011.

 Its subsidiary PowerPac Ports Limited was given the government contract to operate two jetties in the Port of Mongla in 2016.
-The same year PowerPac got approval from Bangladesh Economic Zones Authority to operate Mongla Economic Zone in Bagerhat.
+The same year, PowerPac got approval from the Bangladesh Economic Zones Authority to operate Mongla Economic Zone in Bagerhat.